mengirena/ChromeExtension-LeadTracker/README.md

-# Chrome Extension - Lead Tracker
+# Chrome Extension - Save Tabs

+This chrome extension can save tabs under different customed category so that users can find the tabs easily and in the meanwhile to maintain the browser efficiency.

 ## How it's built